 Subcutaneous injection site reactions will be assessed at the following post-injection time points in each treatment period: 15 minutes, 30 minutes, and 1 hour post-injection.
-Study personnel will make every effort to obtain a digital photograph(s) of a representative severe injection site reaction.
 Study personnel will examine injection sites for erythema or swelling and will question the subject to collect information on cutaneous pain, burning sensation, itching/pruritus, and warm sensation.
-The diameter of any erythema or swelling should be measured to obtain the severity grading, but will not be recorded on the CRF.
+The diameter of any erythema or swelling should be measured to obtain the severity grading.
 The injection site reactions will be graded as absent, mild, moderate, or severe using the scoring criteria shown in Table 8.
-The severity score is to be transcribed to the CRF.
+Both the severity score and the measurement of any erythema or swelling is to be captured in the CRF.